Revisiting Your Memory: Reconstruction of Affect-Contextualized Memory via EEG-guided Audiovisual Generation: Experimental Designs

 \section{Experimental Designs}

-Total 10 participants were recruited, and 9 participants who completed both sessions were included in the analysis (8 females; $mean_{age}$ = 24.1 years, $std_{age}$ = 1.5 years).
-All participants provided written informed consent.
-Experiments were conducted in a soundproof room.
+The experiment consisted of two sessions.
+In session 1, EEG signals and real-time affective ratings were recorded during memory recall.
+Participants also provided a brief essay and sketch of their recalled memories, which were later used to generate personalized music videos.
+Session 2 was conducted three days later to assess the generated music videos through a user study.
+A total of 10 participants were recruited and 9 participants who completed both sessions were included in the analysis (8 females; $\textit{M}_{age}$ = 24.1 years, $\textit{SD}_{age}$ = 1.5 years).
+All participants provided written informed consent before the experiments.
+All procedures were approved by the Institutional Review Board of Seoul National University.
+The experiments were carried out in a soundproof room.